skinne14/osc-root/app/_faq/hope/funds-awarded.md

 hope-faq: include
 ---
 Yes, information about fund reimbursements will be made publicly available by the OSC through this web site.
+A list of HOPE-funded articles is maintained at <a href="https://osc.hul.harvard.edu/programs/hope/awards/">https://osc.hul.harvard.edu/programs/hope/awards/</a>.